-There is no shortage of advice being given about real estate agents on the internet, but no matter whether you’re buying or selling, there’s one tip that you should keep in mind: always shop around for the best agent with which to work.
+There is no shortage of advice being given about real estate agents on the internet, whether you’re buying or selling, there’s one tip that you should keep in mind: always shop around for the best agent with which to work.

 In most cases, the perfect real estate agent is not going to be the first one you happen upon.
 In fact, it’s very easy to go through a dozen prospects before finding someone you truly like.
 There are a variety of ways to find a great agent, but there’s one approach that never seems to fail when gauging whether or not an agent is right for you: asking good questions.